 How it works

-You hire a team of developers located in the neighboring country in the same time zone and often the same language for communication.
-Real-life example: a customer is in Germany and a nearshore team is in Belarus.
-The time difference between Berlin and Minsk is one hour, both countries are in Europe but the hourly rates of Belarusian developers are considerably lower compared to Germany.
+You hire a team of developers located in the neighboring country in the same time zone and often in the same language for communication.
+Real-life example: a customer is in Germany and a nearshore team is in Lithuania.
+The time difference between Berlin and Vilnius is one hour, both countries are in Europe but the hourly rates of Lithuanian developers are considerably lower compared to Germany.

 When it works